equinor/ops-actions/docs/workflows/python-package.md

 ```

-On push to branch `main`, this workflow will automatically build and release your Python packages 🚀
+On push to branch `main`, this workflow will automatically release, build and publish your Python packages 🚀

 ## Inputs